 3. Eye Disorders

 It is no old wives’ tale that castor oil eye drops are extremely effective in a multitude of eye disorders.
-In fact, Ayurveda uses castor oil eye drops to treat everything from dry, red, itchy eyes, “allergy eyes”, styes, conjunctivitis (aka Pink Eye), glaucoma and cataracts.
+In fact, Ayurveda uses castor oil eye drops to treat everything from dry, red, itchy eyes, “allergy eyes”, styes, conjunctivitis (aka Pink Eye), glaucoma, and cataracts.
 Castor oil is a strong anti-bacterial and anti-inflammatory agent and only a drop or two is needed per eye.
-I have even had great benefit in treating a subconjuntival hemorrhage (broken blood vessel in the eye) in only a few days with the help of castor oil.
-You can also massage a small amount of the oil around the eyes for a safe and effective anti-aging beauty treatment, as it works to reduce wrinkles and dark circles, while thickening the eye lashes.
+I have even had great benefits in treating a subconjunctival hemorrhage (broken blood vessels in the eye) in only a few days with the help of castor oil.
+You can also massage a small amount of the oil around the eyes for a safe and effective anti-aging beauty treatment, as it works to reduce wrinkles and dark circles while thickening the eyelashes.

 4. Cleansing the Colon

 Castor oil is often an essential part of an Ayurvedic home cleanse due to its incomparable purgative property.
 This powerful laxative is used specifically to cleanse out the colon, flushing out excessive toxins and Pitta (heat) from the body.
 Although castor oil is very strong in this effect, it can be a bit too harsh for some people.
 Therefore it is recommended to use only under the guidance of a knowledgeable holistic practitioner.
 Since the stools are often watery during this flushing process, it is recommended to drink plenty of warm water before and after taking the castor oil.